The New Zealand Antimicrobial Resistance Action Plan was launched in 2017.

-The plan includes 18 priority action areas with specific activities to be implemented over 5 years.
-Ongoing and year 1 activities are listed below.
+There are 18 priority action areas in the plan, with specific activities to be implemented over five years.
+Some activities are ongoing, some were prioritised for year 1 and others for later years.
 Activities may be amended in later years to ensure the success of the plan.

 Priority action areas

 - Strengthen consumer awareness to improve understanding of antimicrobial resistance and the importance of using antibiotics appropriately.

 - Strengthen communication and education initiatives on antimicrobial resistance and stewardship for all prescribers, and those working in the human health, animal health and agricultural sectors.